This page contains affiliate links, to find out more information, please read my affiliate disclosure

-On this page, I have compiled a list of cheap electric bike kits available on various Amazon locales and Aliexpress.
+On this page, I have compiled a list of the top selling cheapest electric bike kits available on Amazon and Aliexpress.
 These are all electric hub motor kits, and are fairly straightforward to install.

-Remember you will need to make sure the wheel size is compatible with your donor bike.
-If you have a 27.5″ / 650b rear wheel for example, you could fit a 26″ rear wheel kit (you will need to buy an appropriate-sized tyre).
+First and foremost, you will need to make sure the wheel size is compatible with your donor bike.
+If you have a 27.5″ rear wheel for example, you could fit a 26″ rear wheel kit if your bike has disc brakes.
 I have fitted 26″ rear wheel kits to 27.5″ wheeled mountain bikes previously without any problems.

 Most of the generic kits are available in 26″ wheel size only, but there are others available that accommodate 27.5″ and 28″ / 700c / 29er wheel sizes.